tiffscheng/portfolio/README.md

 # portfolio

 A new version of this portfolio is currently under production.
-Please go to https://tiffscheng.github.io/portfolio/old to see an older version.
+Please go to https://tiffany-cheng.myportfolio.com/ to see a working version.